bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

     Depending on the conversion steps and your database system it may be necessary to cut all connections to the system database to avoid problems.
-    If you have problems with the conversion, please disconnect all other database management tools, clients or other tools that has a connection to the system database and try again.
+    If you have problems with the conversion, please disconnect all other database management tools, clients or other tools which have a connection to the system database and try again.